Business class airline: Airlines with all-business class service

-Until October 2013, Singapore Airlines flights flew the longest and biggest all-business class flights on their Airbus A340-500 from Singapore to New York, also the world's longest scheduled flight and to Los Angeles.
+Until October 2013, Singapore Airlines flew the longest and biggest all-business class flights on their Airbus A340-500 from Singapore to New York, also the world's longest scheduled flight, and to Los Angeles.

 Lufthansa once offered all-business class service from 2002 on routes from Germany to India, Middle East and North America using leased Privatair Boeing Business Jets and Airbus Corporate Jets.
-However, those service have been reconfigured to include economy class section on board.
-The Swiss International Air Lines in the Lufthansa group also offered all business class flight with Boeing Business Jet too between Zurich and Newark before being replaced by three-class A340 in 2012.
+However, those services have been reconfigured to include an economy class section on board.
+The Swiss International Air Lines in the Lufthansa group also offered all-business class flights with Boeing Business Jet between Zurich and Newark, before being replaced by three Airbus A340 aircraft in 2012.

-Hong Kong Airlines formerly operated flights from Hong Kong to London with their all-premium Airbus A330-200 with business and first class sets on board.
+Hong Kong Airlines formerly operated flights from Hong Kong to London with their all-premium Airbus A330-200, with business and first class sets on board.
 This product was discontinued in September 2012.
-Subsequently, these A330s were wet leased to Hainan Airlines, which operated all-business-class flights between Beijing and Shenzhen in the same configuration.
+Subsequently, these A330s were wet leased to Hainan Airlines, which operated all-business class flights between Beijing and Shenzhen in the same configuration.

-Until October 2015, Scandinavian Airlines operated an all business class route between Houston and Stavanger, using a Boeing 737-700.
+Until October 2015, Scandinavian Airlines operated an all-business class route between Houston and Stavanger, using a Boeing 737-700.
 The route was primarily aimed at people working in the oil industry.
-The aircraft is then used to fly between Newark and Copenhagen before being reconfigured.
+The aircraft was then used to fly between Newark and Copenhagen before being reconfigured.

 All Nippon Airways once operated an all-business class configuration Boeing 737-700ER from Tokyo Narita to Mumbai, from 2007 to their retirement in 2013.
-After the aircraft's retirement, the route have been upgauged to a Boeing 787-8 which also include economy and premium economy class seats.
+After the aircraft's retirement, the route has been upgauged to a Boeing 787-8, which also includes economy and premium economy class seats.